thorchain/docs/frequently-asked-questions/README.md

 **Who founded THORChain?**

-It was founded in 2018 by an psuedo-anonymous core team of contributors, of which Chad Barraford is a member.
+It was founded in 2018 by a pseudo-anonymous core team of contributors, of which Chad Barraford is a member.
 Today Nine Realms has publicly taken over THORChain operations which is led by Gavin McDermott.

 **How many developers are there?**